ehsanx/next_token/README.md

 If you use this tool in a course, workshop, or publication, please cite:

 > Karim MR. *next_token[ ] — LLM Next-Token Prediction Game*.
-University of British Columbia, 2025.
-Available at: https://your-username.github.io/your-repo-name/
+2025.
+Available at: https://ehsanx.github.io/next_token

 ---